Sustainable business decision modelling with blockchain and digital twins: A survey: Taxonomy of sustainability in BDM

 \subsubsection{Green Procurement and Sourcing}

 Sustainable requirements can be integrated into the supply chain by using green innovation capabilities as a critical strategy enabled by key facilitators such as knowledge sharing, fairness perception and embeddedness~\cite{ZHOU2020120950}.
 In addition, Supplier Green Image (SGI) is a key factor that impacts economic green sourcing in a supply chain.
 However, SGI is difficult to quantify, which can interfere with BDM sustainability and affect suppliers evaluated on SGI~\cite{LAHRI2021114373}.
 Lahri \textit{et al.}~\cite{LAHRI2021114373} implemented a new decision model that takes into account SGI and Supply Chain Network Design (SCND).
-The framework is split into two stages where the information is quantified using BWM, Technique for Order Preference by Similarity to Ideal Solution (TOPSIS), fuzzy possibility theory and the $\mathbf{\epsilon}$-constrained method.
+The framework is split into two stages where the information is quantified using BWM, TOPSIS, fuzzy possibility theory and the $\mathbf{\epsilon}$-constrained method.
 The results showed how the decision model could generate cost-effective carbon management strategies.
-Gupta and Barua introduced a three-phase methodology~\cite{GUPTA2017242} focusing on Small and Medium Enterprises (SMEs) to identify self-reliant and economically stable suppliers when adjusted to green sourcing.
+Gupta and Barua have introduced a three-phase methodology~\cite{GUPTA2017242} focusing on Small and Medium Enterprises (SMEs) to identify self-reliant and economically stable suppliers when adjusted to green sourcing.
+Shoaib \textit{et al.}~\cite{SHOAIB} have used the triple bottom line approach to identify developing green logistics.
+Fifteen expert participants were involved in the study to identify 21 different enablers.
+Management support, government regulation and legislation and public and consumer pressure were prioritised.
+This was first evaluated through Exploratory Factor Analysis (EFA), followed by fuzzy DEMATEL to understand the interrelationships among enablers, and finally, the ISM was used to form the framework.